 The Task Force held meetings twice a year following its establishment.
-Key participants were state agency personnel, both active and retired, AFWA staff, and the U.S. Department of Agriculture, and the U.S. Fish and Wildlife Service (see Table 1).1 The Task Force developed a PowerPoint presentation on key issues.
+Key participants were state agency personnel, both active and retired, AFWA staff, Wildlife Services, and the U.S. Fish and Wildlife Service (USFWS) (see Table 1).1 The Task Force developed a PowerPoint presentation on key issues.
 In 2016, Task Force members presented it to each of the four regional associations to raise awareness of international and national trapping issues with agency directors and commissioners.
 The presentations were completed in 2016.